Just in case SEOs aren’t busy enough, Google is keeping us all on our toes with more core algorithm updates than ever.

 Admittedly, there’s a lot of mystery wrapped around Google’s ranking algorithm updates, but you don’t have to be in the dark about its effects on your site.

-For this summer’s updates and future ones to come, identify any clear changes to your organic performance by following our approach:
+For the most recent update (and future ones to come), identify any significant changes to your organic performance by following our approach:

 Step 1: Monitor site performance during the rollout period.